pottendo/pottendo-SK64-network/README_network.md

 ### Swiftlink/Turbo232 modem (highly experimental)
 A Swiftlink modem may be emulated (which normally would be connected to the expansion port).
 This is still highly experimental at the moment and will crash CCGMS after a couple of screens.

-If you want to test this, use the latest cable based network kernel as Swiftlink emulation works better there than with the WLAN kernel.
+If you want to test this, use ethernet based network kernel as Swiftlink emulation works better there than with WLAN.
 * In the network menu screen of Sidekick64 hit the key "m" until the modem emulation type is shown to be "Swiftlink".
 * In CCGMS, set modem type to `Swift/Turbo DE`.
 The Baud rate setting can be left unchanged.